Nomad-Media/samples-python/movies/movie_groups/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Removes contents from content group.](ref:removecontentsfromcontentgroups)
+> For more information about the API call used go to [Removes contents from Content Group](ref:remove-contents-from-content-groups)

 ## Rename Movie Group